Vector-analysis/Vector-analysis.github.io/_pages/home.md

 I'm now doing my undergraduate research program about the swelling behavior of red blood cells, advised by Prof. Guang Chen.

-In my leisure time, I enjoy listening to music.
-Sometimes, I try to make my own music.
-If you are interested in my music, please visit my [gallery]({{ site.baseurl }}/gallery) for a try :D
+In my free time, I love listening to music and occasionally creating my own.
+If you’re interested, please check out my [gallery]({{ site.baseurl }}/gallery) and give it a shot! :D

 You can find more about me in my [curriculum vitae]({{ site.baseurl }}/downloads/CV.pdf).<!--({{ site.baseurl }}/downloads/Zhaofeng_CV.pdf)-->